EricR/image_sorcery/readme.markdown

 ## Why?

-Several other ImageMagick libraries exist for Ruby, but most have at least one of two issues:
+At [Fol.io](http://fol.io), we need server-side image processing to work well and bend to our will.
+I wrote this because most of the ImageMagick libraries out there for Ruby suffer from at least one of two problems:

 * Large memory consumption/leaking
 * Doesn't expose the entire ImageMagick library

-Due to the way Image Sorcery was written, it manages to avoid both of these issues.
+Due to the way Image Sorcery was written, it manages to avoid both of these problems.

 ## Installation